 For a start, my paradise is found in the shallows of autumn, as appose to the height of summer.
 I feel autumn is full of spice and fragility: a season infused with blazing survival, while all around me, people are active.
 They’re doing things, before the onset of those dark months.

 Of course, I’m generalising an autumn here in my home country, England.
-A few months ago, I realised that I’ve been in many places around the world throughout autumn.
-Yet, never been there at all.
+A few months ago while naively cascading through a tetris of Bangkok flights, I realised that I’ve travelled to many places around the world in autumn.
+Yet, in many ways, never been there at all.

 My paradise also features the gentle flow of water, because I find my paradise on misty riverbanks.